elsonpulikkan96/ipgeo_whois_tool/README.md

 ## Setup
 1. Clone the repository.
 2. Set your API Key as ENV Variables in 'docker-compose.yml' file.
-3. Run `docker-compose up --build`.
+3. Run `docker-compose up --build -d`.

 ## Usage
 Access the application at `http://PUBLIC_IP:8080` and enter an IP address for lookup.